 Boosting employee retention can require quite a few changes to company policies and hiring processes.
 Taking a proactive approach to improving employee retention will impact customer retention directly.

 Evaluate current policies and create an actionable plan to work toward improved customer/employee retention.
 Below we’ll outline different tips and tactics that can be used to improve customer/employee retention simultaneously.

 Perks vary by the company with some companies offering benefits like that of paternity leave.
 Work from home privileges might be a bit more common during this pandemic.
 Offering work from home opportunities is considered by many as the dream form of employment.
-Tracking employees around the world has become considerably easier with productivity/time tracking tools.
+Tracking employees around the world has become considerably easier with productivity or time tracking tools.

 Free lunch might not seem like a big deal but it can help reduce the monthly costs of staff.
 Looking forward to a great meal provided by the company can also help boost employee morale.
 Keep in mind that not every dietary restriction can be met so make this clear.
 A person complaining that the food available doesn’t fall in line with their new ketogenic or paleo diet likely would complain in any scenario.

 The workplace attire that is accepted is a small policy that helps create a relaxed environment.
 Even declaring that on a particular day of the week employees can dress casually will be well received.